-Diverticulum are small pouches that many people have in the lining of the large intestine that bulge outward through weak spots in the muscle wall.
-Multiple pouches are called diverticula.
-The condition of having diverticula is called diverticulosis.
-The condition becomes more common as people age and about half of all people older than 60 are thought to have diverticulosis.
+Diverticulum are small pouches in the lining of the large intestine that bulge outward through weak spots in the muscle wall.
+Multiple pouches are called diverticula, and the condition of having diverticula is called diverticulosis.
+The condition becomes more common as people age – about half of all people older than 60 are thought to have diverticulosis.

 Diverticula are most common in the lower portion of the large intestine, called the sigmoid colon.
 When the pouches become inflamed, the condition is called diverticulitis.

-Ten to 25 percent of people with diverticulosis get diverticulitis.
-Both Dicerticulitis and diverticulosis are called diverticular disease.
+10 to 25% of people with diverticulosis get diverticulitis.
+Both diverticulitis and diverticulosis are called diverticular disease.